A pipeline to search for signatures of line-of-sight acceleration in gravitational wave signals produced by compact binary coalescences: Potential sources of systematics

 Note that the quasi-Keplerian formalism remains a valid approximation to compute the phase contribution well into the lower cutoff frequency of the LIGO sensitivity band for CBC masses $\lesssim 10\, \rm M_\odot$ (cf. section III D in \cite{Moore:2016qxz}).

 While the total number of additional cycles suggests interference between the two effects, matched filtering is primarily sensitive to phase modulations in the waveform rather than the accumulated cycle count.
-Therefore, we further investigate the impact of neglecting eccentricity on LOSA inference using four zero-noise injections of a GW170817-like, non-spinning, non-accelerating, and eccentric binary using the quasi-Keplerian waveform \texttt{TaylorF2Ecc} \cite{TaylorF2Ecc:2016} with $e = \{ 0.005, 0.01, 0.05, 0.1\}$ defined at $20 {\rm Hz}$.
-We then recover LOSA together with other parameters using \texttt{IMRPhenomXP} as the base waveform with $\chi_{1,2}$ fixed to zero.
+Therefore, we further investigate the impact of neglecting eccentricity on LOSA inference using four zero-noise injections of a GW170817-like, non-spinning, non-accelerating, and eccentric binary using the quasi-Keplerian waveform \textsc{TaylorF2Ecc} \cite{TaylorF2Ecc:2016} with $e = \{ 0.005, 0.01, 0.05, 0.1\}$ defined at $20 {\rm Hz}$.
+We then recover LOSA together with other parameters using \textsc{IMRPhenomXAS} as the base waveform with $\chi_{1,2}$ fixed to zero.

-We find the SNRs $\rho_{\rm mf}^N$ to be $44.31$, $44.29$, $43.84$, and $41.69$ for the injections with eccentricity $0.005$, $0.01$, $0.05$, and $0.1$, respectively.
-Figure \ref{fig:abyc_ecc} shows the marginal posteriors of $\Gamma_1$ for $e = 0.005$ (blue), $e = 0.01$ (orange), $e = 0.05$ (green), and $e = 0.1$ (brown) cases.
+Figure \ref{fig:abyc_ecc} shows the marginal posteriors of $\Gamma_1$ for the mentioned eccentric injections and Table~\ref{tab: snr_ecc} shows the corresponding SNRs.
 In all of the cases, $\Gamma_1$ is recovered away from zero, and the bias becomes more severe for high eccentricities.
 Therefore, an eccentric merger can be confused with an accelerating one and must be followed up with model selection to claim either LOSA or eccentric merger.